 A trust may be able to claim a primary residence deduction of up to $20,000 in calculating its net taxable income if it meets the following conditions:

-Example: A trust sells a house on March 1, 2026, which was purchased on January 1, 2025.
+Example: A trust disposes of a house on March 1, 2026, which was acquired on January 1, 2025.
 Sandra is the beneficiary of that trust, and lived in the house for the entire time that the trust owned it.
-Since the trust sold the property less than 730 days after purchasing it, the trust must pay the BC home flipping tax.
+Since the trust disposed of the residential property that is a taxable property less than 730 days after acquiring it, the trust must pay the BC home flipping tax.
 The trust is eligible for the primary residence deduction because its beneficiary, Sandra, lived in the house for the required amount of time.

 [$20,000 × (beneficiary's interest × trust's interest)]